JOJO-HU22/5230/README.md

 # Adversarial Stickers: A Stealthy Attack Method in the Physical World
 This repository contains the code for Adversarial Stickers introduced in the following paper [Adversarial Stickers: A Stealthy Attack Method in the Physical World](https://ieeexplore.ieee.org/abstract/document/9779913) (TPAMI 2022)
+This project explores adversarial attacks on facial recognition systems using stickers.
+The `predict.py` script implements key methods such as FGSM-based adversarial attacks, adding global noise, semantic attacks (modifying brightness, contrast, and color), and applying bilateral filtering to enhance perturbations.
+The script also includes functions to handle sticker manipulation on facial regions detected by MTCNN and classification via FaceNet.

 ## Preparation

 ### Environment Settings: